 At Tufts, I direct the major in Civic Studies.

 My teaching experience includes the following:

-- Introduction to Civic Studies: an undergraduate course, three times since 2018
+- Introduction to Civic Studies: an undergraduate course, annually since 2018

 - The annual Summer Institute of Civic Studies at the Jonathan M. Tisch College of Citizenship & Public Service (Tufts University), each year since 2009.
 Enrolls graduate students, faculty, and activists from many countries.

 - An annual European Summer Institute of Civic Studies, at Chernivtsi University (Ukraine) in 2015, Augsburg (Germany) in 2016, Chernivtsi in 2017, and the Munich area in 2018.

 - A Tufts philosophy seminar, “PHIL-0020-01-Intro to Civic Studies,” offered in the spring of 2014.

 - “Citizenship and Deliberative Democracy,” a seminar for professors at Tecnológico de Monterrey, Mexico City, 2014.

 - “Education for Active Citizenship,” a Tufts undergraduate course (2012).

 - “Facebook, Social Networking, and Community Organizing,” an undergraduate course at Tufts (2009).